 Eating vegetables may not sound that appealing to many people.
 But, what if I told you that broccolis may just take your high to the next level?
 Eat your broccoli.
 Do it for the high!

 Broccoli contains a high level of beta-caryophyllene which is a terpene that binds to your CB2 receptors as many cannabinoids do.
 Eating broccoli alone won’t make you feel high; but when combined with cannabis, the beta-caryophyllene and cannabinoids will synergistically work to reduce pain, inflammation, and so on.
+Also, for reaching the best results, check out C60PurplePower, which has a lot of anti-inflammatory properties.
 Try eating a few ounces of broccoli before smoking some mellow India to experience comfort and relaxation as you’ve never before.
 Broccoli is very healthy food to eat while high and in combination with cannabis, it gives amazing results.

 Mangoes- the myrcene content healthy food to eat while high